twitter-archive/ostrich/README.md

 # Ostrich

 Ostrich is a small library for collecting and reporting runtime statistics from a scala server.
-It can collect counters, gauges, and timings, and it can report them via JMX, a simple web interface, a plain-text socket, or a "W3C" log file.
+It can collect counters, gauges, and timings, and it can report them via JMX, a simple web interface that includes simple graphs, a plain-text socket, or a "W3C" log file.
 A server can also be asked to shutdown or reload its config files using these interfaces.

 Dependencies: scala-json, Configgy, Netty.
 These dependencies are managed by the build system.